jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 "Player gods are born free, and everywhere they are tricked into being extras," Rousseau said that in 1762.
 Actually, he didn't.
 He said, "people are born free, and everywhere they are in chains."
 But the idea is the same.
 Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer.
 Infamy didn't pay much, so he often had to copy sheets of music to make his rent.

-In return, Rousseau is considered a hero in the pages of history.
+In return for infamy and near poverty, Rousseau is considered a hero in the pages of history.
 Because more than 300 years after his death, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes, and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
 This was the opulence Cinderella dreamed about while cleaning a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.